AndrewRussellNet/FNA-Template/README.md

 - Setup Wine with `winecfg`
 - Install the DirectX SDK with `winetricks dxsdk_jun2010`

-NOTE: At time of writing there is a bug in winetricks that will cause the DirectX SDK to not install correctly.
-See https://github.com/Winetricks/winetricks/issues/841.
-You can either fix that bug (`which winetricks`, then find and replace the broken hash value), or use the alternative method:
+NOTE: Ensure you have the latest version of winetricks, or you may hit this bug: https://github.com/Winetricks/winetricks/issues/841.

-**Alternative:** Instead of installing the DirectX SDK, you can place a copy of `fxc.exe` from the DirectX SDK in the `build/tools` directory.
+**Alternative method:** Instead of installing the DirectX SDK, you can place a copy of `fxc.exe` from the DirectX SDK in the `build/tools` directory.
 Then use `winetricks d3dcompiler_43` to install the required DLL from the DirectX redistributable (this is a smaller download than the SDK).
 See `BuildShaders.targets` for details.
 The same fallback also works on Windows.

 (Linux/macOS) Setting the library path for debugging
 ----------------------------------------------------